 And here’s what that newsletter would look like if the email client blocks the images – not too bad, right?

-Below is the code we used to create this.
-You’ll notice we’ve included a line for you to add the hex code for your fallback color in case the subscriber or email client blocks images.
+Let’s start with the code below.
+You’ll notice we’ve included a line for you to add the HEX code for your fallback color (#fallbackcolor) in case your subscriber or their email client blocks images.

 <table width="100%" border="0" cellpadding="0" cellspacing="0" style="min-width: 100%;" role="presentation"> <tr> <td background="image/source" valign="top" align="center" style="background-repeat: repeat-x; background-color: #fallbackcolor;"> <!--[if (gte mso 9)|(IE)]> <v:rect xmlns:v="urn:schemas-microsoft-com:vml" fill="true" stroke="false" style="mso-width-percent:1000;"> <v:fill type="tile" src="image/source" color="#fallbackcolor"/> <v:textbox style="mso-fit-shape-to-text:true;" inset="0,0,0,0"> <![endif]--> <div> <!--[if (gte mso 9)|(IE)]> <table width="660" align="center" cellpadding="0" cellspacing="0" border="0" style="border-spacing:0;" > <tr> <td style="padding-top:0;padding-bottom:0;padding-right:0;padding-left:0;" > <![endif]--> // Content goes here <!--[if (gte mso 9)|(IE)]> </td> </tr> </table> <![endif]--> </div> <!--[if (gte mso 9)|(IE)]> </v:textbox> </v:rect> <![endif]--> </td> </tr> </table>

-VML can be tricky to get right, so we advise using this other fantastic Campaign Monitor tool for bulletproof backgrounds.
+VML can be tricky to get right, so we advise using these other fantastic tools for bulletproof backgrounds.
 This tool allows you to input your image and where it will be placed in the email, and it will generate your background code for you.
 With this handy tool, you can spend less time coding VML and more time testing your email to ensure it’s truly bulletproof.

 We’re always interested in hearing from our talented readers about the way you achieve your goals in email.
-How do you code your buttons?
+How do you code your bulletproof email buttons or backgrounds?
 Do you have a snippet of code that you’d like to share with the world?
-Let us know in the comments or on Facebook or Twitter.
+Let us know in the comments below.

-Make sure your email looks flawless before you send it out to your subscribers.
-Remember: A broken email is an unengaged email.
+And as always, make sure your email looks flawless before sending it out to your subscribers.
+Remember: a broken email is an unengaged email.
 With Email on Acid, you can preview your email in more than 70 email clients and devices before you hit “send.”
-Sign up for our free trial and start testing today.
+Sign up for our free trial, and start testing today.